mafSida/vasyl-stus-tribute-project/README.md

-# wasyl-stus-tribute-project
+# VASYL STUS | Responsive Web Design Certification - Tribute Page

+## Tagline
+A basic responsive tribute page dedicated to Ukrainian poet and dissident Vasyl Stus.

+## Overview
 This project is part of my Responsive Web Design Certification.
-It's a tribute page dedicated to Vasyl Stus, a Ukrainian poet and dissident.
-The page is built using HTML and CSS, focusing on responsive design principles and following specific user stories.
+It involves building a tribute page following specific user stories, using HTML and CSS to create a responsive layout.
+The subject of the tribute page, Vasyl Stus, is a key figure in Ukrainian literature and human rights advocacy, remembered for his resistance to Soviet oppression.